Battle of Monte Pelado: Battle

 At 04:00, on 28 August, Nationalist forces attacked Monte Pelado in a frontal assault.
 The Nationalists outnumbered the Italians: between 600 and 650 highly-trained and well-equipped soldiers, with the backing of artillery cannons and a number of armoured vehicles, faced between 100 and 130 Italian volunteers.
 It was the Italian Column's first battle of the Spanish Civil War, and the first that Italian anti-fascists had fought in since the dissolution of the Arditi del Popolo.

 During the first wave of the Nationalist attack, the first defender to die was an old Italian anarchist named Michele Centrone, who was killed by a bullet to the head.
 The Italians repelled the frontal assault, but the Nationalists then attempted to flank them.
 On the right flank, the anarchist journalist Fosco Falaschi was killed; while on the left flank, a Sardinian anti-fascist named Giuseppe Zuddas was killed and Mario Angeloni was mortally wounded while crossing open ground to throw grenades at an armoured vehicle.
 After four hours of fighting, at 08:00, the Italian Column counterattacked.
 While pursuing the retreating Nationalists, Attilio Papperotto and Andrea Colliva were both shot in the head after they had exposed themselves.

 By the end of the battle, the Italian Column had killed most of the Nationalist attackers and taken only a few as prisoners of war.
 The bodies of the fallen anti-fascists were buried in Bizién.
 Mario Angeloni died at a field hospital in Balbastro and his funeral was held in Barcelona.
 Bifolchi subsequently took command of the column.
 Also among those who survived the battle were Carlo Rosselli and Camillo Berneri, as well as the artist Giandante X and the anarchist Alberto Meschi.

 Aftermath

-The Italian Column's victory at Monte Pelado opened the way for a series of offensives in the province of Uesca, with the aim of surrounding the city of Uesca and cutting off the road between it and Zaragoza.
+The Italian Column's victory at Monte Pelado opened the way for a series of offensives in the province of Uesca, with the aim of surrounding the city of Huesca and cutting off the road between it and Zaragoza.
 It also received attention in the international press and inspired many more anti-fascists to come to Spain to fight.
 Meanwhile, members of the Italian Communist Party attempted to downplay the battle's significance and dismissed it as inconsequential.
 In November 1936, the Italian Column was reorganised into two battalions: the Matteotti Battalion, led by Rosselli; and the International Battalion, led by the anarchists.
 These battalions remained in the Ascaso Column.